-Recruitment statistics (January to December 2022)
+Recruitment Statistics (January to December 2022)

 - 21. In 2022 a total of 34 posts were advertised, with 31 posts recruited.
 The majority of posts were advertised internally in the first instance.
-Three posts were not appointed. - 22.
+3 posts were not appointed. - 22.
 There were 26 internal applicants with 12 internal appointments.
-Of the 26 applicants, 14 were female, 11 were male and one preferred not to say and of the internal appointments four were female, seven were male and one preferred not to say.
+Of the 26 applicants, 14 were female, 11 were male and 1 preferred not to say and of the internal appointments 4 were female, 7 were male and 1 preferred not to say.

-- 23.In 2022, of a total of 244 external applicants there were 100 (41%) male applicants and 138 (57%) female, with six not disclosing.
-Of the 19 posts appointed through the external round, eight (42%) were male and 11 (58%) female. - 24.So, looking at overall totals, there were slightly more female applicants (152) than male (107).
-However, the number of female to male applicants appointed was the same, female 15 (48%), male 15 (48%), with one person preferring not to say.
+- 23. In 2022, of a total of 244 external applicants there were 100 (41%) male applicants and 138 (57%) female, with 6 not disclosing.
+Of the 19 posts appointed through the external round, 8 (42%) were male and 11 (58%) female. - 24.
+So, looking at overall totals, there were slightly more female applicants (152) than male (107).
+However, the number of female to male applicants appointed was the same, female 15 (48%), male 15 (48%), with 1 person preferring not to say.

-Conclusions from the audit
+Conclusions from the Audit

-- 25. Cairngorms National Park Authority jobs are evaluated to determine which pay band they should be placed in, and most staff start at the bottom of the pay band, progressing by annual progression awards to the top of the scale.
+- 25. CNPA jobs are evaluated to determine which band they should be placed in, and most staff start at the bottom of the band, progressing by annual progression awards to the top of the scale.
 The potential for all forms of inequality is thus reduced by the fact that jobs are objectively evaluated and salaries allocated according to the job content rather than the person.
-There is still potential for inequality within evaluation systems, such as the weighting given to particular types of work, for example caring tasks have often attracted a lower weighting than manual labour in the past, which indirectly favours more men than women.
-The Cairngorms National Park Authority evaluation system has been designed and equality impact assessed to ensure this type of discrimination does not happen within Cairngorms National Park Authority. - 26.
-The Cairngorms National Park Authority has a number of policies designed to ensure that male and female members of staff have equal access to career progression.
+There is still potential for inequality within evaluation systems, such as the weighting given to particular types of work for example caring tasks have often attracted a lower weighting than manual labour in the past, which indirectly favours more men than women.
+The CNPA evaluation system has been designed and equality impact assessed to ensure this type of discrimination does not happen within Cairngorms NPA. - 26.
+The CNPA has a number of policies designed to ensure that male and female members of staff have equal access to career progression.
 Male and female staff are given support in managing childcare commitments and other work life balance issues to enable them to work effectively at any level of the organisation.
 We have a range of part time, job-share and ad-hoc working from home arrangements which have been accessed equally by men and women across the organisation.
 More part time or job share roles at the higher band E have been appointed, which shows that we are successfully challenging the organisational cultural perception that posts cannot be delivered at that level in part time hours. - 27.
-The gender pay gap is improving, and we are starting to see the impact of the interventions implemented to support the equality outcomes of ensuring there is a gender balance in the senior positions.
+The gender pay gap is improving, and we are starting to see the impact of the interventions implemented to support the Equality Outcomes of ensuring there is a gender balance in the senior positions.
 However, we cannot become complacent, and recognise that continued work and monitoring must be an organisational priority going forward.
-The Equality Advisory Panel will play a key role in scrutinising, challenging, and supporting this action.
+The Equality and Advisory Forum will play a key role in scrutinising, challenging, and supporting this action.